 Ingredients and substitutions

-- Raspberries - For this recipe, you'll need about 12 ounces (340g) of fresh raspberries.
+- Raspberries - You'll need about 12 ounces (340g) of fresh raspberries.
 Frozen raspberries that have been thawed beforehand will also work.

 - Sugar - The amount of granulated sugar needed will vary based on the tartness of your raspberries.
 I highly suggest preparing your sauce as written, doing a taste test, and adding more sugar as needed before removing it from the stovetop.
 Brown sugar can also be used for a deeper, caramelized flavor.